PrediktorAS/iec-cdd-to-nodeset2/README.md

 ```

 ## Running
-The application is split in three parts.
-One part of the program will crawl and scrap the website where the IEC dictionaries are located and the second part will use this information to build a nodeset2.xml file.
-The third part puts the two other parts together so the application can easily be run from the CLI.
+The application is split in two parts.
+One part of the program will crawl and scrape the website where the IEC dictionaries are located and the second part will use this information to build a OPC UA nodeset2.xml file.
+The two parts can easily be run separately or together from the CLI.

 ### Run through CLI-script